chaseungjoon/DavinciCode-CPP/FIX.md

-# Indexing problem

-## -> When adding new cards, indexing gets mixed up

 # SEGFAULT

-## -> When adjusting probability, whole ass prob vector just gets wiped idk
+## After some cards are revealed, the prob vector become empty?